 Public and private sector organizations have similar motivations for moving to the cloud, but the challenges and strategies can diverge.
 For one, public sector organizations have strict compliance requirements regarding privacy and security.
 For two, legacy environments are typically more ingrained and complicated and thirdly, budgets are more stringent.

 Recently, Michael Del Castillo, Regional Sales Director with Komprise, teamed up with Sean Phuphanich, an AWS Senior Solutions Architect and Jeff Drewes, CTO of Consulting Services at Red River, to discuss public sector strategies for cloud data management.
-Below are highlights of the webinar; you can watch the full event recording here.
+Below are highlights of the webinar; or you can watch the full webinar on Advancing Cloud Data Strategies.

 Progressing the CapEx to OpEx Transition

 The argument for reducing the hardware procurement lifecycle in exchange for on-demand services is still making its way through government agencies.
 The age-old model of planning IT infrastructure for years in advance and paying for it upfront is no longer viable given today’s dynamic technology environment and impatient user expectations; this model is also no longer financially astute.
 The cloud allows federal organizations to benefit from predicted spend, meet unexpected demand and optimize budgets yearly, if not continuously.